gitlabhq/gitlabhq/doc/api/deploy_keys.md

 ## Delete deploy key

 Removes a deploy key from the project.
-If the deploy key is used only for this project, it will be deleted from the system.
+If the deploy key is used only for this project, it's deleted from the system.

 ```plaintext
 DELETE /projects/:id/deploy_keys/:key_id